Float Fishing In New York: Trout, Steelhead, Salmon Tips

 Generally, the commonly used types of float reels for fishing under a float are centerpin reels and spinning reels.

-Centerpin Reels Are Best For Float Fishing In New York
+Centerpin Reels Are Best For Float Fishing

 A Centerpin reel is a large round spool that sits on a center pin or post, giving it its name, the Centerpin.
-It also called a float reel by many anglers.
+It is also called a float reel by many anglers.

-Centerpin reels are characterized by their extremely high-quality bearings that allow for free spool spin as the current pulls the float down the river.
+Centerpin reels are characterized by extremely high-quality bearings that allow for free spool spin as the current pulls the float down the river.

 Using a centerpin reel makes for very long, precise drifts without mending or feeding the line out.
 This greatly improves your ability to keep your bait in the strike zone for longer and improves your success.